-GEOL 1122 Introductory Geosciences II: Historical Geology 3/0/3

-This course teaches students to use basic, modern geological and biological concepts to interpret earth history.
-It will acquaint them with the fossil evidence for tracing the origin and evolution of life.
-Emphasis is placed on developing a broad understanding of the origin and development of the earth and solar system, concepts of sea-floor spreading and plate tectonics and the evolution of the atmosphere and life.
+GEOL 1122 Introductory Geosciences II: Historical Geology 3/0/3 Application of modern geological and biological concepts to interpret earth history.
+Acquaints students with fossil evidence for tracing the origin and evolution of life.
+Emphasis placed on developing a broad understanding of the origin and development of the earth and solar system, concepts of sea-floor spreading and plate tectonics and the evolution of the earth's atmosphere and life.

-GEOL 1122L Historical Geology Laboratory 0/2/1
+GEOL 1122L Historical Geology Laboratory 0/2/1 Laboratory exercises to supplement lectures of GEOL 1122.